microsoft/object-basin/README.md

 // Delete the first item in the list. basin.setCursor({ jsonPath: 'object.list', p: 0, deleteCount: 1 })
-// The value given to `write` is ignored when deleting items. basin.write(undefined) // { list: ['item 1.33', 'item 2 is the best', 'item 3', 'item 4', 'item 5'] }
+// The value given to `write` is ignored when deleting items from lists. basin.write(undefined) // { list: ['item 1.33', 'item 2 is the best', 'item 3', 'item 4', 'item 5'] }

 // Delete 2 items in the list starting at index 1.